adriangershfeld/react-ecommerce-webapp/README.md

   - Provides checkout functionality
   - Shows empty cart message when appropriate
   - Connects to Redux store to access and update cart state

-## Data Flow

-1. Products are fetched in Home.js using React Query
-2. User selects a category to filter products
-3. User clicks "Add to Cart" on a product
-4. Redux action is dispatched to update cart state
-5. Cart.js reflects updated items from Redux store
-6. User can remove items or checkout, updating the Redux store

-## Technologies Used

-- **React**: UI library for building component-based interfaces
-- **Redux Toolkit**: Simplified state management
-- **React Query**: Data fetching with automatic caching
-- **FakeStore API**: External API providing product data